 - In Sonic X, Knuckles tells Eggman to release Amy from his clutches or he'll be sorry.
 Eggman then says that he's sorry that the heroes are still alive in the other world.

 - So-Sorree from Yo Kai Watch makes anybody it inspirits do this constantly, to the annoyance of their peers.

 - In Tintin (at least the French version), Haddock has to apologise to the Thompsons for saying that a circus (actually a Moon crater, called a circus in French) needed two clowns, and that they would suit perfectly.
 He then proceeds to say: "The circus does not need two clowns.
 Therefore you would not suit perfectly".
 One of the Thompsons tries to ponder on what that actually implies, but the other is perfectly happy with this "apology".

-- In Darkness Within Tom Riddle begins torturing Harry until he gets an apology for a perceived slight.
+- In Darkness Within Tom Riddle tortures Harry until he gets an apology for a perceived slight.
 After several rounds Harry finally gives him one.

 Harry: I'm sorry you're such a jerk.
 Not that I can do anything about it.

 - In the Love Hina fic For His Own Sake, after Keitaro explains why he's leaving the Hinata Inn and calls out each of the girls on how their past behavior hurt him, Shinobu and Mutsumi are the only ones that linger long enough to apologize.
 Shinobu apologizes honestly, while Mutsumi instead talks more about how she's sorry how he's hurt Naru and everyone with his rejection.
 This foreshadows their resultant character arcs: Shinobu comes to recognize and accept how she helped drive him away by never speaking out against the abuse, while Mutsumi convinces herself that Keitaro needs her help to get back together with Naru.